NielRj/ChatBloom/README.md

 Chatbot that simulates a conversation with any famous person.
 Dead or Alive.

-## GPT-NEO
+## Bloom

-Fueled by GPT-NEO via the Huggingface API
+Fueled by Bloom via the Huggingface API

 ## How To